hitoshi-watase/sercrod/docs/reference/directives/lazy.md

 - It does not introduce new names into the expression scope.
 - It does not change the behavior of `*let`, `*for`, `*each`, or other data directives.
-- It only affects how frequently Nablla calls `update` and what kind of updates (host vs. children) are performed.
+- It only affects how frequently Sercrod calls `update` and what kind of updates (host vs. children) are performed.

 #### Scope layering